Marsaskala: Civil architecture

+Defensive architecture

+In the 16th and 17th century, the Order started to build a series of defensive architectures coast to reduce Malta's vulnerability to seaborne attacks.
+Saint Thomas Tower was built in late 1565 as part of the Wignacourt towers and kept being used for military purposes into the British period.
+It has been recently restored.

+Żonqor Tower, one of the 13 De Redin towers, was builtin in 1659 and demolished in 1915 by British military engineers.
+No traces of it can be seen anymore and a pillbox now stands in its place.
+In 1882, the British built in the area the Żonqor Battery, which saw little use as it was unsuitable for proper defence.

+In 1715, the Briconet Redoubt was built by the Order.
+It has lon been used as a police station.
+A second redoubt was built close to Marsaskala but was destroyed in 1915.

+Other towers were built privately by wealthy residents as fortified houses, including Mamo Tower, Tal-Buttar Tower and Tal-Gardiel Tower.

 Sports

 The main sports in Marsaskala are football and waterpolo.
 Marsaskala F.C. are a football club founded in 2010.

 Marsaskala Sports Club, founded in 1927, and re-founded in 1974 is one of the oldest waterpolo clubs in Malta.
 Having languished in the second division for many years, Marsaskala Sports Club established themselves as one of Malta's top teams in the mid-nineties.
 In 1997 they were crowned Malta champions, the only season the trophy was won by a club from southern Malta.
 They have represented Malta in the Ligue Européenne de Natation (LEN) Trophy in Chios, Greece in 1997 and the European Champions Cup in 1998 in Ústí nad Labem, Czech Republic, becoming the first Maltese team to win two European Champions Cup matches, against Swiss champions Horgen and the hosts themselves.

 Several Marsaskala Sports Club products have also played with distinction in the national team, amongst of which were Charles Flask, Alfred Xuereb il-Yogi, Charles Żammit, Joseph Caruana Dingli, Anton Privitera, Paul Privitera and John Licari.
 Both Joseph Caruana Dingli and Paul Privitera have also captained the Malta national team on many occasions.

 Marsaskala was also the venue of the 2005 European Eight-ball Pool Championships and the European Darts Championships, both held at the Jerma Palace Hotel.

 Marsaskala is popular with divers and swimmers.